monsoonmaelstrom/book2/book2.md

 Liam and I slowly walk back to the campus.
 At the rate we’re moving, dusk will have crossed into true night by the time we get back, but neither of us has it in us to hurry given the way the day went.

 I did everything wrong, and I know better.
 My mother wasn’t wrong when she said I deserved what I got.
 Liam didn’t deserve to share in that agony though.
 I’m honestly surprised she helped at all.
-I still think eventually I could have figured it out, it just would have taken days for me to be able to fight through the agony enough to do it.
+I think eventually I could have figured it out, it just would have taken days for me to be able to fight through the agony enough to do it.
 Days I didn’t have.
-She wasn’t wrong when she said that binding me to Liam gives her an easy way to kill me though.
+She wasn’t wrong when she said binding me to Liam gives her an easy way to kill me though.
 But I don’t think that’s enough to explain her decision, which worries me.
 I feel like I’m trying to put together a puzzle but some of the pieces are missing, and I don’t know how many because I don’t even know what the puzzle is supposed to look like when it’s done.

 Then there’s also the fact that apparently Davy and I were right.
 I was already similar enough to my mother.
 I didn’t have to change myself in order for her magic to accept me as her, despite the mess I made.
 Normally I like being right, but not today.
 Not about this.
 It feels like my stomach started dropping the second Liam agreed to it this morning, and it hasn’t stopped since.